QubitPi/management-blogs/2022-08-08-machine-learning.md

 how these two different filters generate different feature maps from the same original image.
 Remember that the image and the two filters above are just numeric matrices as we have discussed above.

 In practice, a **CNN learns the values of these filters on its own during the training process** (although we still need to specify parameters such as number of filters, filter size, architecture of the network etc. before the training process).
 The more number of filters we have, the more image features get extracted and the better our network becomes at recognizing patterns in unseen images.

 The size of the feature map (convolved feature) is controlled by three parameters what we need to decide before the convolution step is performed:

 * **Depth**: Depth corresponds to the number of filters we use for the convolution operation.
-In the network shown in Figure 7, we are performing convolution of the original boat image using three distinct filters, thus producing three different feature maps as shown.
-You can think of these three feature maps as stacked 2d matrices, so, the ‘depth’ of the feature map would be three.
+In the network shown below, we are performing convolution of the original boat image using three distinct filters, thus producing three different feature maps as shown.
+You can think of these three feature maps as stacked 2d matrices, so, the 'depth' of the feature map would be three.

   ![Error loading cnn-depth-example.png]({{ "/assets/img/cnn-depth-example.png" | relative_url}})